norahal2003/Glotfile-analyzer/README.md

 - Python 3.7+
 - Tkinter (usually included with Python — if not, install `python3-tk`)

-The tool uses only Python's standard library and the app recommend is pycharm.
+No third-party libraries are required.
+The tool uses only Python's standard library.Recommend use pycharm.

 ---